Latvian Piragi

 Most cuisines have dishes which encase meat and/or vegetables in a dough made of wheat or rice.
 Many Latin American countries have “empanadas” and the English-speaking Caribbean has curry spiced “roti”.
 The British have their “pasties”, the French have their “crepes” and the Chinese have their “dumplings”.
 I am probably missing a lot more.

-The recipe below, which makes about 75 little pies, can be easily doubled or tripled if you are preparing for a big party.
+The recipe below, which makes about 84 little pies, can be easily doubled or tripled if you are preparing for a big party.
 We have found the recipe useful throughout the year.
 They make a great hors oeuvre for a cocktail or dinner party.
-After they are baked, they can be frozen and reheated in an oven.
-They are a great accompaniment to a glass of wine and the evening news.

-Latvian Piragi are made from a rich yeast dough that is filled with ham and onions, brushed with butter and baked in the oven.
-In many respects, the technique is similar to making Parker House rolls but adding a filling.
+Latvian Piragi are made from a rich yeast dough that can be filled with ham or bacon and onions.
+We prefer ham and onions.
+They can be brushed with melted butter or an egg wash before baking.
+We prefer the melted butter.
+In many respects, the technique is similar to making Parker House Rolls but adding a filling.

 Ingredients for the dough: